JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 There are many service type like:

-- **ClusterIP**: Exposes a service which is only accessible from within the cluster.
+- ClusterIP: Exposes a service which is only accessible from within the cluster.
-- **NodePort**: Exposes a service via a static port on each node’s IP.
+- NodePort: Exposes a service via a static port on each node’s IP.
-- **LoadBalancer**: Exposes the service via the cloud provider’s load balancer.
+- LoadBalancer: Exposes the service via the cloud provider’s load balancer.
-- **ExternalName**: Maps a service to a predefined externalName field by returning a value for the CNAME record.
+- ExternalName: Maps a service to a predefined externalName field by returning a value for the CNAME record.

 References: